Free and Reduced Meal Program

 My Shoreline School District student was free/reduced last school year.
 Do I need to fill out another application?
 Yes.
 A new application must be submitted each school year unless you have already received notification that your student was directly certified for free meals.

 Do I need to submit copies of my pay stubs with my application?
-No. Do not send records with your application, although be prepared should we contact you to request documents for verification of eligibility.
+No. Do not send records with your application, although be prepared to provide supporting documents if we contact you for verification of eligibility.

 I’ve had a reduction of pay.
 Can I reapply to reflect my new income?
 Yes.
 If your circumstances change at any time during the school year, please contact us with the new information.
 No need to fill out another application.